jh-tpp/Bounded-Rational-Frontier/README.md

 - `Rational_Frontiers_Note.pdf`: A PDF version of the note for easier reading.
 - `Rational_Frontiers_Note.html`: An HTML export of the notebook (not fully compatible with GitHub’s online rendering).
 - `Images/`: A folder containing the images used in the notebook.
+- `Modules/`: A folder containing the underlying code.
+- `Results/`: A folder storing results of some of the model simulations.

 ## Viewing the Note